shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 [High Throughput Computing (HTC)](https://research.cs.wisc.edu/htcondor/htc.html) and its impact on research and education.
-To achieve this goal, PATh operates a fabric of capacity services that range from Research Computing Facilitation, to Access Points capable of managing distributed HTC workloads.
-Starting January 2022, PATh will add support for capacity credit accounts.
-These accounts will provide dedicated HTC computing resources and storage capacity for scholars with HTC workloads.
+To achieve this goal, PATh operates a fabric of capacity services that range from Research Computing Facilitation to Access Points capable of managing distributed HTC workloads.
+PATh has added to its fabric of services support for capacity credit accounts.
+These accounts provide dedicated HTC computing resources and storage capacity for scholars with HTC workloads.
 NSF will deposit credit into these accounts when funding a proposal that includes a request for credits.